PinePhone Pro

 The PinePhone Pro is a smartphone developed by Hong Kong–based computer manufacturer Pine64.
 The phone is the successor to the PinePhone released in 2020.
 The default operating system is Sailfish OS (previously Manjaro ARM, with Plasma Mobile as the user interface).
 The device is a developer platform with open hardware specifications but with unfinished software.
 The target group of the device is free and open-source software developers who will develop the software.
 The device was first shipped to developers in December 2021, and in February 2022 devices were made available to consumers.
-The PinePhone Pro was officially discontinued in August 2025, as it didn’t sell well enough to keep production going.
+In August of 2025, the PinePhone Pro was discontinued due to poor sales, which made continuing production unsustainable.

 Hardware

 The device is built on the Rockchip RK3399S system on a chip, which is a custom version of the stock RK3399, uniquely designed for the device.
 The processing power roughly compares to mid-range phones from 2016.
 The device has 4 GB of LPDDR4 ram, a 6-inch display, 13 MP Sony IMX258 as the main camera, 8 MP Omnivision OV8858 as front camera and has a user-replaceable 3000 mAh Samsung J7-series battery.

 The phone has hardware kill switches for shutting down network connections, microphone, speaker, and cameras.
 The device has pogo pins for attachable backs compatible with the original PinePhone.